 The Plan is a defined contribution plan available to eligible employees of Crown Castle Puerto Rico Corp. (the "Company").
 Banco Popular de Puerto Rico ("Banco Popular") is the trustee and recordkeeper of the Plan.
 The Company, an indirect subsidiary of the Crown Castle International Corp., is the plan administrator for the Plan.
 The Plan was established on October 1, 2008, and has since been amended on an asneeded basis through the date of this report.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA") and Puerto Rico income tax laws.
-The financial statements included herein have not been audited, as an audit is not required under the applicable ERISA rules.
+The financial statements are not required to be audited under the applicable ERISA exemption for qualifying plans with fewer than 100 participants.

-As of December 31, 2012 and 2011, there were 14 and 11 employees of the Company, respectively, eligible to participate and participating in the Plan.
+As of December 31, 2015 and 2014, there were 16 employees of the Company eligible to participate and participating in the Plan.